StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 The central presence of religion in the society depicted in A Plague Tale is frequently and subtly referenced.
 Multiple church structures are featured prominently at various points in the game, often at critical plot junctures.
 The church interiors, with basic stone statuary and side altars as well as simply painted interior domes, reflect a time when Christianity was more unified and objective.
 The churches could be Orthodox and in their stone austerity almost look Reformed, despite being solidly Western and Catholic in their historical context.

+{% asset_img td_a-plague-tale_stone-cross.jpg "Amicia and Hugo staring at a stone cross monument on a battlefield" %}

 Religion in the story appears starkly contrasted between the imperial, self-righteous zeal of the Inquisition and the innocent faith of Hugo and Amicia's prayers.
 As much as religion is depicted as a force of evil through the zealotry of the Inquisition soldiers, the artifacts of religion in society are continually portrayed as a positive, a psychological defense for the poor children against their trauma.
 Churches throughout the game are portrayed as places of safety, refuges for the children's threatened innocence.